 Expert Witness Testimony

 Parties to a trial can ask anyone who has a connection to the case or who can help their case to testify at their trial.
-The parties may also ask an expert to testify when the case contains technical or scientific elements which are difficult to understand.
+The parties may also ask an expert to testify when the case contains technical or scientific elements that are difficult to understand.

 Who is a witness?